On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Directed -Simple -Path: FPT

 \begin{proof} For the first condition, define $T$ as $P_{\mathrm{simple}}$ with loops removed.
 Moreover, define $\varphi: A(T)\rightarrow\mathbb{N}$ as follows.
 For all $e\in A(T)$, let $\varphi(e)$ be the number of copies of $e$ in $P_{\mathrm{multi}}$.
 Since $P$ is an Euler $(s,t)$-trail in $P_{\mathrm{multi}}$, by Theorem \ref{prop:euler}, the out-degree and in-degree of every vertex in $P_{\mathrm{multi}}$ are equal, except for $s$ and $t$ which satisfy $d^+(s)=d^-(s)+1$ and $d^-(t)=d^+(t)+1$.
 Thus, it is immediate that $(T,\varphi)$ is an $r$-enriched $\ell$-topology with endpoints $i,j$ with which $P$ complies.

 For the second condition, let $T$ be an $\ell$-topology with which $P$ complies, and consider some function $\varphi: A(T)\rightarrow\mathbb{N}$ such that $(T,\varphi)$ is an $r$-enriched $\ell$-topology with endpoints $i,j$.
 Let $T'$ be the directed multigraph obtained from $T$ by duplicating every arc $e\in A(T)$ to have exactly $\varphi(e)$ copies.
 Let $s'$ and $t'$ be the (unique) vertices colored $i$ and $j$ in $T'$, respectively.
 Since $(T,\varphi)$ is an $r$-enriched $\ell$-topology with endpoints $i,j$, it holds that the out-degree and in-degree of every vertex in $T'$ are equal, except for $s'$ and $t'$ which satisfy $d^+(s')=d^-(s')+1$ and $d^-(t')=d^+(t')+1$.
 By Theorem \ref{prop:euler}, this means that there exists an Euler $(s',t')$-trail $P'$ in $T'$.
-Let $\phi: V(P')\rightarrow V(G)$ be the function that maps each vertex in $V(P')$ to the (unique) vertex of the same color in $P$.
-Then, for any arc $(u,v)\in A(T')$, the pair $(\phi(u),\phi(v))$ is an arc that is visited at least once by $P$, and hence $(\phi(u),\phi(v))\in A(G)$.
-This implies that $\phi$ maps $P'$ to an $r$-simple $(s,t)$-path $\widehat{P}$ in $G$.
+Let $\psi: V(P')\rightarrow V(G)$ be the function that maps each vertex in $V(P')$ to the (unique) vertex of the same color in $P$.
+Then, for any arc $(u,v)\in A(T')$, the pair $(\psi(u),\psi(v))$ is an arc that is visited at least once by $P$, and hence $(\psi(u),\psi(v))\in A(G)$.
+This implies that $\psi$ maps $P'$ to an $r$-simple $(s,t)$-path $\widehat{P}$ in $G$.
 By construction, it holds that $\widehat{P}$ complies with $(T,\varphi)$. \end{proof}

 This lemma motivates a problem definition where the input includes an $r$-enriched $\ell$-topology with endpoints $i,j$, and we seek an $r$-simple $(s,t)$-path in $G$ that complies with it.
 However, like before, such a problem encompasses {\sc Multicolored Clique}.
 Instead, we need a relaxed notion of compliance, which we define as follows.
+This corresponds to the notion of a relaxed embedding mentioned previously.